 Kalytera Therapeutics (TSXV:KALY)

+Next on our stock list for cannabis investment is Kaltera.
 This clinical-stage pharmaceutical is working on developing the latest in therapies available through the use of cannabis.
 Kalytera is developing a new class of proprietary CBD therapeutics.

 At the end of May, Kalytera announced its first quarter 2017 financial results, highlighting that the Canadian cannabis stock was spending $404,000 on research and development.
 In September the company received approval from the Institutional Review Board at one of two clinical sites in Israel to commence a Phase 2 study to evaluate cannabidiol (CBD) for the prevention of GvHD.